 Reliable, accurate transcripts are critical to ensure justice is served, which is why it is essential that all transcripts feature no errors.
 Sadly, there are various reasons why errors can crop up, whether it is due to poor audio quality or human error.

-To avoid errors, legal firms can take actions to achieve and retain high quality legal transcriptions.
+To avoid errors, legal firms can take action to achieve and retain high-quality legal transcriptions.

 The importance of legal transcription